DykL57/soc-purple-team-homelab/README.md

 | where dst_ip!="127.0.0.1" AND NOT match(dst_ip, "^10\.")
 AND NOT match(dst_ip, "^192\.168\.")
 | iplocation dst_ip
 | search Country IN ("Iran", "Russia", "North Korea", "Syria", "China")
+| dedup dst_ip
+| lookup vt_ip_reputation dst_ip
-| stats count, values(dst_ip) as dest_ips, earliest(_time) as first_seen, latest(_time) as last_seen by src_ip, Country
+| stats count, values(dst_ip) as dest_ips, values(vt_malicious) as vt_malicious, values(vt_country) as vt_country, earliest(_time) as first_seen, latest(_time) as last_seen by src_ip, Country
 | eval first_seen=strftime(first_seen, "%Y-%m-%d %H:%M:%S"), last_seen=strftime(last_seen, "%Y-%m-%d %H:%M:%S")
-| table first_seen, last_seen, src_ip, Country, count, dest_ips
+| table first_seen, last_seen, src_ip, Country, count, dest_ips, vt_malicious, vt_country
 ```

 **Field extraction note:** pfSense's `filterlog` sourcetype arrives as unstructured, positional CSV inside the syslog message, with no default Splunk TA field extraction.
 Rather than parsing by fixed column position (which breaks across TCP/UDP/ICMP, since each logs a different number of fields), this query extracts the fixed-position header fields (rule, interface, action, direction, ipver) with one `rex`, then matches the `src_ip,dst_ip` pattern directly as two adjacent dotted-quad values with a second `rex` — robust regardless of protocol. `dedup _raw` was added defensively after discovering pfSense duplicates some syslog event types at the source (see Notable Troubleshooting) — investigation confirmed `filterlog` itself was not actually affected, but the safeguard is kept in place.

+**Live reputation enrichment:** a custom Python scripted lookup (`scripts/vt_ip_lookup.py`) queries the VirusTotal API for every geo-flagged IP and returns `vt_malicious`, `vt_suspicious`, `vt_reputation`, `vt_country` directly in the search results.
+Registered as an External lookup in Splunk (`vt_ip_reputation`).
+The API key is stored in a separate, local-only file (`vt_api_key.txt`, `chmod 600`, never committed) next to the script, so the script itself is safe to share while the credential stays server-side. `| dedup dst_ip` runs before the lookup, since VirusTotal's free tier is rate-limited to 4 requests/minute — querying once per unique IP per run, not once per matching event, is required to stay within that limit.

 **Result:** Validated against ~8,300 real, organic outbound events (DNS resolution, Windows Update, telemetry, etc.) collected over several hours of normal lab operation.
-The query correctly aggregated hits by source IP and country, surfacing 4 connections geolocated to Iran and 2 to Russia — counts confirmed unchanged after adding `dedup`.
+The query correctly aggregated hits by source IP and country, surfacing 4 connections geolocated to Iran and 2 to Russia.

-**Known limitation — both flagged IPs confirmed as false positives:** both the Iran- and Russia-geolocated IPs were manually checked against VirusTotal and found to be legitimate infrastructure, not actually associated with either country.
+**Known limitation — both flagged IPs confirmed as false positives, now auto-detected:** both the Iran- and Russia-geolocated IPs were manually checked against VirusTotal and found to be legitimate infrastructure, not actually associated with either country.
 This isn't a statement that Iran/Russia are the wrong countries to monitor — both remain valid entries given known APT activity against Israeli critical infrastructure — it's a statement about Splunk's bundled MaxMind GeoLite2 database misattributing these two specific IPs.
-Root cause: the free database is a point-in-time snapshot that isn't automatically kept current, and IP block ownership/geolocation changes frequently (RIR reassignment, cloud/CDN churn). **Geo-IP alone is not sufficient grounds for escalation** — every hit from this rule must be manually cross-referenced against a live threat-intel source (VirusTotal, AbuseIPDB) before being treated as credible.
-In this validation run, doing so caught a 100% false-positive rate (2 for 2), which is itself the most useful finding from building this rule.
-It's intentionally scoped as a low-confidence supporting signal, not a standalone confirmed-threat detection.
+Root cause: the free database is a point-in-time snapshot that isn't automatically kept current, and IP block ownership/geolocation changes frequently (RIR reassignment, cloud/CDN churn).
+The VirusTotal enrichment now surfaces `vt_malicious=0` for both directly in the alert output, meaning an analyst no longer has to manually check external threat-intel sites to recognize these as likely false positives — the geo-IP signal is weak on its own, but it's no longer the *only* signal.

 ![Rule 4 Alert](screenshots/rule04-alert.png)

-**What I'd tune in production:** replace/supplement the bundled GeoLite2 database with a regularly-updated MaxMind subscription, or pair with a live IP reputation API (VirusTotal/AbuseIPDB) instead of relying on geolocation alone — a 100% false-positive rate in validation makes this a hard requirement, not a nice-to-have; build a maintained allowlist for known-legitimate infrastructure (root DNS servers, major cloud/CDN ASNs) to cut expected noise before it reaches an analyst; correlate with destination port/protocol, since outbound HTTPS to a flagged country is far less notable than traffic on an unusual port; track ASN alongside country, since ASN ownership tends to be more stable than country-level geolocation.
+**What I'd tune in production:** replace the script's in-memory cache with a persistent lookup table (KV Store) so previously-checked IPs aren't re-queried across separate runs; add AbuseIPDB as a second reputation source; move to a paid VirusTotal tier or batched API usage if match volume grows past the free tier's limits; build a maintained allowlist for known-legitimate infrastructure (root DNS servers, major cloud/CDN ASNs); correlate with destination port/protocol, since outbound HTTPS to a flagged country is far less notable than traffic on an unusual port; track ASN alongside country, since ASN ownership tends to be more stable than country-level geolocation.

 ---